This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 Advanced LookML developers may want to use the

 extends parameter inside a LookML refinement.
-See the Refinements Can Contain Extends section below for more information.
+See the Refinements can contain extends section on this page for more information.

 Refinements override parameters

 It is important to note that a refinement will override the original settings of an object.
-In the example below, the original view has a hidden dimension (
+In the following example, the original view has a hidden dimension (

 And in another file we’ve added a refinement to that dimension with